Armand Duplantis: Early career

 Duplantis first tried pole vaulting as a four-year-old at the family's home in Lafayette, Louisiana, and took to the event rapidly.
 He set his first age group world best at age seven, and his jump of as a 10-year-old surpassed the previous world bests for ages 11 and 12 as well.
 As of July 2015, he holds the world best in all age groups from age seven to age 12; he held the age 13 record until it was broken in May 2015.

-Duplantis' nickname "Mondo" was given to him at a very young age by his father's best friend who is an Italian from Sicily.
+Duplantis's nickname "Mondo" was given to him at a very young age by his father's best friend who is an Italian from Sicily.
 "Mondo" means "world" in Italian.
 At first, he was called "Mondo Man" when he was just a kid before it was shortened to "Mondo".
 His nickname stuck with him since then perhaps as a foreshadowing of his world domination and record-breaking performances in his sport later in his professional career.

 2015–2016: U18 world champion and competing for Sweden

 During his freshman year at Lafayette High School in 2015, Duplantis set national freshman records both indoors and outdoors and was named Gatorade Louisiana Boys Track & Field Athlete of the Year.

 In June 2015, Duplantis announced that he would compete for Sweden.
 As a citizen of both the United States and Sweden, he could have chosen to vault for either country internationally.
 According to Jonas Anshelm, the Sweden national team pole vault coach who recruited him, Duplantis had originally planned to compete for the United States, but chose Sweden in part because Anshelm had invited Duplantis's father to join the team as a coach.
 Duplantis has also said that his older brother's great experiences representing Sweden at a youth level, as well as his own love for Sweden as a child made the decision to compete for Sweden very easy, but that he nonetheless still feels a strong bond to Lafayette.

 Duplantis represented Sweden for the first time at the 2015 World Youth Championships in Cali, Colombia; where he won gold on countback with a first-attempt clearance of 5.30 m (17 ft 4 1/2 in), improving his personal best by two centimeters and setting a new championship record jointly with Ukrainian Vladyslav Malykhin.
-While competing in Sweden, Duplantis, had first represented a club of his grandparent's town Avesta, IK Stål, and switched to his mother's former club, Upsala IF, in 2016.
+While competing in Sweden, Duplantis, had first represented a club of his grandparents' town Avesta, IK Stål, and switched to his mother's former club, Upsala IF, in 2016.

 On 6 February 2016, Duplantis cleared at a high school meet in Baton Rouge, setting a new age-16 world best, world indoor youth best and national high school indoor record; he was the first high school athlete to vault 18 feet indoors.
 Emmanouil Karalis of Greece, the same age as Duplantis, broke his world marks with a vault only one week later.